Vermillionaire/Opertunistic-Network-Sim/Readme.md

-This is a application is to simulate a opertunisric network in action.
+This is a application simulates a opertunistic network.

 Link: http://en.wikipedia.org/wiki/Opportunistic_Mobile_Social_Networks